qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 By default k3s runs a load balancer, which binds ports 80 and 443 on every node. `k8s-topo` wants those, so if you try to deploy `k8s-topo` now, your pods will remain in `Pending` because port `80` is in use.
 Don't bother trying to `netstat -tln`, port 80 won't show up.
 But it's still in use.
 Kubernetes logic.

-Anyway, we need to turn that shit off:
+Anyway, we need to turn that off:

 <https://rancher.com/docs/k3s/latest/en/networking/#traefik-ingress-controller>